 The mela is divided into six zones.
 Each zone has a special ambience and feel created for it.
 I would recommend the following for a better experience :-

 1. Cultural Performances:

-For National and International flavour of cultural performances head to the open air ‘Chaupal’ within the Mela ground where artists perform traditional & folk songs and dances.
+For National and International flavor of cultural performances head to the open-air ‘Chaupal’ within the Mela ground where artists perform traditional & folk songs and dances.